Breinify/brein-api-library-javascript-browser/documentation/api.md

   <br/>

 * **Breinify.lookup(user, dimensions, sign, onLookUp)**:<br/>
   Retrieves a lookup result from the engine.
+The function needs a valid API-key to be configured to succeed.

   **Parameters**: